 Our new website is optimized for the most current web browsing technology.
 If you are using an older web browser, part of our website may not function properly as designed.
 Please consider upgrading your browser for an error free experience.

-Mardy Wall is the Deputy Director of Administrative Services.
 Mardy began her career at The Forrester Center in 1990 as an Administrative Secretary.
-Mardy has received several promotions throughout her 25 year tenure at the agency.
+Mardy has received several promotions throughout her 25-year tenure at the agency.
 She is responsible for oversight of the agency's budgets, accounts receivable, accounts payable, and also oversees the Administrative staff in the main reception area.

-Joe is a 2016 graduate of Leadership Spartanburg, and has been accepted to join the 2018 class of the Diversity Leaders Initiative (DLI).
-He lives in Spartanburg with his wife and two children.
+Joe is a graduate of Leadership Spartanburg (2016), and The Riley Institute's Diversity Leaders Initiative (2018).
+He lives in Spartanburg with his wife and three children.

 Jamison is a Certified Addictions Counselor II with a BA in psychology and nearly 17 years of experience focusing on substance use and/or mental health.
 In his time at TFC he has worked in drug court, as assessment and adolescent coordinators, and has been part of the development of Spartanburg’s first Juvenile Drug Court.
 He received the Jim Readling Memorial Counselor of the Year award in 2017 from the Region 1 Alcohol and Drug Abuse Agencies.